izzi-ink/golem/docs/02-baseline/base-line.md

 # Golem skinny AI.

-Baseline set of categories for the Golem Design System.
-This design system appears to focus on embedding AI into user interfaces and interactions in an ethical and user-centric way.
-Here are some suggested categories:
+For the next release, we will focus on simplifying the design system, and collapse or expand some sections.

 1. Core Principles
    - Ethical AI guidelines